2006 Copa Libertadores

 The 2006 Copa Toyota Libertadores was the 47th edition of the Copa Libertadores, CONMEBOL's annual football club tournament.

-38 teams from 11 football associations have taken part, starting with the first qualifying round played on 24 January 2006.
-Internacional, from Porto Alegre, Brazil, won this edition.
+38 teams from 11 football associations took part, starting with the first qualifying round played on 24 January 2006.

+Internacional won this edition for their first title, beating São Paulo 4–3 on aggregate.

 Qualified Teams

 First stage

 Teams in the Team #1 column played at home in the first leg.